-1 Description of the third-cycle subject area at BTH
+1 Description of the third-cycle subject at BTH

-The third cycle subject area deals with techniques, methods and processes for the development of complex software systems with a special emphasis on large-scale industrial software development.
+The research subject area deals with techniques, methods and processes for the development of complex software systems with special emphasis on industrial large-scale software development.

-The subject area includes the application of a systematic, disciplined and quantifiable approach for the development, operation and maintenance of software systems.
+The subject includes the application of a systematic, disciplined and quantifiable approach to the development, operation and maintenance of software systems.

-The scientific research will result in principles that are applicable to large scale software development leading to products, systems and services with the right functionality and quality, delivered at the scheduled time and the estimated cost.
+The scientific research will result in principles that are applicable to large-scale software development that leads to products, systems and services with the right functionality and quality, delivered on time and at the estimated cost.

-The subject area includes areas such as management, requirements management, software architecture, verification and validation, evolution, process improvement, software quality, business aspects, modelling and measurements and models for software development.
-Empirical methods are central in the subject area for the study of relationships between different phenomena and magnitudes.
+The subject includes sub-areas such as management, requirements engineering, software architecture, verification and validation, evolution, process improvement, software quality, business aspects, modelling, and metrics and models for software development.
+Empirical methods are central to the subject area for studying relationships between different phenomena and quantities.

-2 Structure of the course/programme
+2 Structure of the programme

-Third-cycle courses and study programmes which finish with a Degree of Licentiate comprise an actual period of study of two years (120 higher education credits) and consist of a course component of minimum 40 higher education credits and a licentiate thesis of minimum 60 higher education credits.
+Doctoral studies that end with a licentiate degree comprise two years of net study time (120 credits) and consist of a course component of at least 40 credits and a licentiate thesis of at least 60 credits.

-Third-cycle courses and study programmes which finish with a Degree of Doctor comprise an actual period of study of four years (240 higher education credits) and consist of a course component of minimum 60 higher education credits and a dissertation of minimum 150 higher education credits.
+Doctoral studies that end with a doctoral degree comprise four years of net study time (240 credits) and consist of a course component of at least 60 credits and a thesis of at least 150 credits.